 Post-event surveys should include specific questions about actionable insights gained, implementation plans developed, and confidence levels in AI adoption.
 The best speakers generate measurable behavior changes, not just positive feedback scores.

-Long-term impact measurement involves following up with attendees 3-6 months after the event to assess actual AI implementations, budget allocations, or strategic direction changes influenced by the speaker's presentation.
+Long-term impact measurement involves following up with attendees three to six months after the event to assess actual AI implementations, budget allocations, or strategic direction changes influenced by the speaker's presentation.
+This kind of follow-up takes effort, but it's the only way to truly understand whether your speaker investment paid off.

 Finding the Right Speaker for Your Event